Fundamentals of Ecology

 Provide students with the ecological concepts needed to solve real cases and simultaneously guide students on an individual or group research path.
 The practical classes are oriented towards learning through on-site analysis and solving real cases through field trips.
 The non-present hours will be guided by tutorial using e-learning.

-Lectures (50%) - Evaluation consists of two tests.
+Lectures (50%) - Evaluation consists of two tests of multiple choice.
 Average minimum grade is 9.5

-Labs (50%) - Evaluation consists of individual and group reports/presentations.
+Labs (50%) - Evaluation consists of two minitests and one report.
 Average minimum grade is 9.5

 Students are required to attend 2/3 of the lab classes and minimum grade for labs evaluation of 9.5